sids30/bumblebee/README.md

 - You must also have any of the dependencies to the above packages installed.

+- A HuggingFaceHub Read or Write token (can be created with a free account on their website.
+Find it under "User Access Tokens" in Settings).

 - The retrieval process may take up to a minute sometimes if the question is long.
 Please be patient.